-Five state capitals are not served by the Interstate Highway System as of 2006: Juneau, Alaska; Dover, Delaware; Jefferson City, Missouri; Carson City, Nevada; and Pierre, South Dakota.
-The completion of Interstate 580 in 2009 in Nevada will connect Carson City to the system.
+Four state capitals are not served by the Interstate Highway System as of 2006: Juneau, Alaska; Dover, Delaware; Jefferson City, Missouri; and Pierre, South Dakota.

 It is not true that one mile of every five miles of Interstate highway must be straight enough to allow planes to land on it.
 This is an urban legend.

 Access must be controlled, with points of entry limited to interchanges with grade separation.
 (There are several exceptions to this rule.)
 Interchanges should be spaced one mile apart in urban areas and three miles apart in rural areas.

 All overpasses must have a 16.5-foot vertical clearance above the freeway, although 14-foot overpasses may be permissible within urban areas.
 This particular specification was created to allow for military apparatus (such as the huge atomic cannon) to pass cleanly under an overpass.
 Although military equipment of this size is not commonly transported on the Interstate Highway System (and the atomic cannon is no longer in use), the standard remains.
 If an overpass cannot be upgraded to accommodate 16.5 feet, then there must be exit and re-entry ramps that allow high profile vehicles to leave the freeway and rejoin the freeway on the other side of the overpass.
 Truss bridges and overhead signs must meet or exceed 17 feet.
 Standards may be reduced somewhat for tunnels or other long underpasses.